EU Licensed4.8/5

 Absolute contraindications

-- Active peptic ulcer or gastrointestinal bleeding
+• Active stomach ulcer or bleeding in the gut.

-- Severe heart failure (NYHA class III-IV)
+• Severe heart failure (NYHA class III-IV).

-- Third trimester of pregnancy (from 30 weeks)
+• Third trimester of pregnancy (from 30 weeks).

 Use with caution